Gregory-JP/uv-project/README.md

 ## Set up the project

-For dev dependencies run:

-`uv pip install -e ".[dev]"`

-For use the pre commit run:

-`pre-commit install`
+All you have to do is run:

+`uv sync`

 ## Run The Project

-For run the project just use the commands:

-`uv pip install -e .`

-After that, just run on your terminal:
+Just run on your terminal:

 `environments-config`